-- Client database file-In this file, each set-top box VQE-C has a unique identity (for example, MAC address) that is associated with a group identifier (group ID) for the specific network configuration that should be applied to the VQE-C system.
+- Client database file-In this file, each STB VQE-C has a unique identity (for example, MAC address) that is associated with a group identifier (group ID) for the specific network configuration that should be applied to the VQE-C system.
 Each VQE-C is associated with one group ID.
-The client database file can be a complete set or superset of all set-top boxes or a subset which adds to or modifies a previous set that exists on the VCDS. - Group attribute file-In this file, different sets of per-client network configurations are defined.
+The client database file can be a complete set or superset of all STBs or a subset which adds to or modifies a previous set that exists on the VCDS. - Group attribute file-In this file, different sets of per-client network configurations are defined.
 Each set of attributes is identified by a group ID.

-The client database file and the group attribute file are XML-based and follow a schema specified by a Cisco-defined specification.
+The client database file and the group attribute file are XML-based and follow a schema specified by a specification defined by Cisco.
 On a VQE Tools server, the XML schema and examples of the two files are included with the software.
 See Appendix F, "Using the vcds_send_file Command" for the locations of the files on a VQE Tools server.